 Steve with the petrified remains of an Arctic forest

+You’ll be representing the Canadian Museum of Nature aboard.
+How does this trip relate to the work of the CMN?
 One of the museum’s great strengths is its Arctic expertise.
 Our exhibits and collections contain plant, animal, fossil and mineral specimens brought back by researchers over the last 150 years or more, and are still growing.

 These are hugely valuable collections for researchers all over the world.
 Under an agreement with the government of Nunavut, the museum also houses and curates Nunavut’s collections.
 The museum currently has a big Arctic science initiative, with active field programs focusing on biodiversity and response to climate change in vascular plants, marine and freshwater diatoms, and in my area of expertise, vertebrate paleontology.

+Finally, what do you hope our visitors to the Arctic come away with, after their journey?
 I think we will all return from the voyage with a sense that we’ve experienced extraordinary places, and learned a great deal about the special nature of the Arctic, its history, its plants and animals through time, and its people.